-And now you can guess how the modern city name is formed.
-East Europe’s famed and spectacularly photogenic capital city, modern Budapest city was formed in the 19th century by joining the two lands and coining the two words.
+And now you can guess how the modern city name was formed.
+East Europe’s famed and photogenic capital city Budapest was formed in the 19th century by joining the two lands and corresponding names.

 Is Budapest Two Different Cities?

-The city of Budapest, which is a tale of two cities, has a smaller city, Buda, which has now become a pedestrian-friendly pedestrian area with a much calmer atmosphere surrounded by a variety of natural beauty.
-The Pest is a vibrant city that offers a variety of cafes, restaurants, meeting spots, and workplaces.
+The most famous river in Hungary, River Danube divides the city into two, namely Buda and Pest.
+Buda, which is what we usually refer to as the ‘Budapest Old Town’ is now a pedestrian-friendly area with a much calmer atmosphere while Pest is a vibrant city that offers a variety of cafes, restaurants, meeting spots, and workplaces.

 You might find these related articles helpful:

-What Are The Best Attractions To See In Budapest Old Town?
+Attractions To Visit In Budapest

 Standing tall with pride in the heart of the capital city is the massive Baroque palace built in the 13th century, which was later renovated in the 18th century.
-Buda Castle, also known as the Royal Castle attracts thousands of visitors each year due to its cultural importance.
+Buda Castle, also known as the Royal Castle, attracts thousands of visitors each year due to its cultural importance.

 You can also play chess or engage in other relaxing activities while being immersed in the water to the chest level and treat yourself to a refreshing time.
-There are many recreational activities that you can engage in and experience the famed life of noblemen of the past.
+There are many recreational activities that you can engage in and experience the life of famous noblemen of the past.